sugarlabs/CowBulls-activity/README.md

 ### Further Improvements:
  - Option for a two-player shared activity, where one user chooses a number and the other guesses it.
+   [In priority]
- - Can have numbers coming up until the player loses (A scoring based system, which also saves the high score) [IMPLEMENTED in fd2a79]
+ - Can have numbers coming up until the player loses (A scoring based system, which also saves the high score) [Implemented in fd2a792]
- - Should have descriptive text at some places in the activity(Depends on initial response of testing)
+ - Should have descriptive text at some places in the activity(Depends on initial response of testing) [No, as of now]

 ### Notes:
  - Uses [sugargame](https://github.com/sugarlabs/sugargame) v1.2
- - Adjustable to all Screen sizes
+ - Adjusts itself to the screen size

 ### Known Bugs:
- - Numpad keys 3 and 5 aren't detected.
+ - Numpad keys 3, 5 and 0 aren't detected.<br>
    Log: `Key KP_Next unrecognised`

 ### Credits: